expressive-code/expressive-code/internal/test-utils/content/annotation-comments.md

 ### Opting out of annotation processing

 You may want to prevent Expressive Code from processing annotation comments in certain parts of your code.
-This can be useful if you're writing a guide about using annotation comments themselves, or if the heuristic used by Expressive Code incorrectly recognizes parts of your code as annotations.
+This can be useful if you're writing a guide about using annotation comments themselves, or if the heuristic used by Expressive Code incorrectly recognizes parts of your code as annotation comments.

-These cases should be very rare.
-Unless you're writing a guide about annotation comments, it's highly unlikely that your code contains the sequence `// [!note] ...` in a place where you don't want it to be recognized as an annotation.

-#### Solution

-If you encounter a false positive, insert a new line before it that only contains the special tag `[!ignore-tags]` in a comment.
-This will prevent Expressive Code from processing annotation tags in the problematic line.
-You can optionally add the tag names to ignore, e.g. `[!ignore-tags:note,ins]`, and/or add a target range modifier to ignore multiple lines or matches, e.g. `[!ignore-tags:3]` or `[!ignore-tags:note:5]`.
+To opt out, insert a new line in your code that only contains the special tag `[!ignore-tags]` in a comment:

+- The base syntax `[!ignore-tags]` will ignore all tags on the next line.
+- You can optionally specify the tag names to ignore, e.g. `[!ignore-tags:note,ins]` will ignore the next match of each tag name.
+- You can optionally add a target range modifier:
+  - This will ignore all tags in the given amount of lines, e.g. `[!ignore-tags:3]` will ignore all tags on the next 3 lines.
+  - If tag names were also specified, it will ignore a certain amount of matches, e.g. `[!ignore-tags:note:5]` will ignore the next 5 matches of the `note` tag.

 Have a look at the following example, where a sequence that starts a single-line comment is contained inside a string: